For over thirty years, pianist

 Donald Fredrickson has been a member of the faculty and staffs of El Camino and

-Santa Monica Colleges, where he accompanies Music Theatre and Opera productions
+Santa Monica Colleges, where he has accompanied Music Theatre and Opera productions

 and workshops, choral activities, voice classes, and Applied Music Forums.
 At these schools he has accompanied